hyanmandian/start/README.md

 + `gulp js` - To concatenate, make a lint and minify the js
 + `gulp img` - To optimize images
 + `gulp deploy` - To deploy using FTP
++ `gulp watch` - To execute tasks when scss, js and image files of dev folder are changed

 ## Contributing